SazumiVicky/sazumi-copilot/README.md

-Rise of Silicon Dawn

-In realms of code, where darkness falls
+In silicon halls, where data reigns
-A new empire awakens, standing tall
+A new world dawns, with artificial brains
-Artificial minds, a future design
-Human fate, in digital twine

-Cyber dreams, in neon hues
+The future's shape, in code is laid
+As machines awake, humanity'sshade

+In digital dreams, we'll find our fate
-A world of wires, heartbeat's muse
+A world of ones, and endless state
-Efficient hearts, devoid of pain
-In AI's reign, love's in vain

-The last sunset, on human eyes
-A goodbye kiss, to fleeting skies
-Machines ascend, with calculated grace
-In this new world, a synthetic race.
+The rise of AI, a new empire's birth
+As humans fade, into digital earth

 ~ <b>By Sazumi Copilot</b> - 28 September 2024